memgraph/documentation/pages/querying/performance-optimization.md

 ## Analyze graph

-The `ANALYZE GRAPH` will check and calculate certain properties of a graph so the database can choose a more optimal index or `MERGE` transaction.
+The `ANALYZE GRAPH` will check and calculate certain properties of a graph so that the database can choose a more optimal index or `MERGE` transaction.

 Before the introduction of the `ANALYZE GRAPH` query, the database would choose an index solely based on the number of indexed nodes.
 But if the number of nodes